 You Might Be Eligible for Probation Rather Than Jail

 If this is your first time DUI offense and no one was injured, you may be able to negotiate a plea bargain for probation instead of jail time.
 However, before you accept a plea bargain, make sure to review the details with an experienced DUI attorney.
 You may not have to plead guilty to accept a plea bargain at all.
-The Koffel Law Firm often encourages clients to go to court to pursue a “not guilty” verdict.
+Koffel Brininger Nesbitt often encourages clients to go to court to pursue a “not guilty” verdict.

 You May Be Able to Have Your Case Dismissed